i-shivamsoni/airdrop-archive/_posts/2021-01-28-lotto-finance.md

 ## Additional Information

-- The **first lottery rebase** was scheduled for **February 1, 2021, at 2 PM EST**.
+- The first lottery rebase was scheduled for February 1, 2021, at 2 PM EST.
-- The **lottery system automatically deducts 1 token from each holder daily** and pools them together to award one random winner.
+- The lottery system automatically deducts 1 token from each holder daily and pools them together to award one random winner.
-- The **airdrop claim portal will remain open indefinitely**, allowing users to claim at any time.
+- The airdrop claim portal will remain open indefinitely, allowing users to claim at any time.